 Stereo Microscopes

-Unlike the compound microscope the stereo microscopes give the viewer an (3-dimensional) image.
+Unlike the compound microscope, the stereo microscopes give the viewer a (3-dimensional) image.
 The stereo microscope uses two separate light paths to get a true stereo image of the specimen.
-They are usually used for inspection and work usually involving non-microscopic activities, such as inspection of coins, insects, electrical components, rocks and gems, etc. Most stereo microscopes are used for magnifications from 5x to 50x, but with the proper microscope and accessories, magnifications up to and approaching 400x can be achieved.
+They are usually used for inspection and work involving non-microscopic activities, such as inspection of coins, insects, electrical components, rocks and gems, etc. Most stereo microscopes are used for magnifications from 5x to 50x, but with the proper microscope and accessories, magnifications up to and approaching 400x can be achieved.

 Digital Microscopes

-In many circumstances the ability to capture, display, and preserve specimen images is of equal or greater importance than actually viewing the specimen.
+In many circumstances, the ability to capture, display, and preserve specimen images is of equal or greater importance than actually viewing the specimen.
 Digital microscopes do just that.
-They have built in cameras.
+They have built-in cameras.
 Most utilize two, the DC2 camera and the DC3 camera.
 Digital microscopes transmit images viewed within the microscope onto a TV or monitor.
-The software which accompanies each system allows you to capture and save still, full motion or time lapse images.
+The software that accompanies each system allows you to capture and save still, full-motion or time-lapse images.

 Components of a Microscope

-• Condensing Lens – The condensing lens concentrates light on to the specimen being examined.
+- Condensing Lens – The condensing lens concentrates light on the specimen being examined.
 A rotary variable-aperture diaphragm allows for different light intensities.